 In Snyder’s own words, which he shared last year during the online convention Justice Con when he was interviewed by Meg Loucks (@wondermeg_), and Cole and Nana of @TheNerdQueens:

 “There would be no chance on Earth that I would use a shot that was made after I left the movie.
 There would be no way… I would rather, I would destroy the movie, I would set it on fire before I would use a single frame that I did not photograph.
 I would literally blow that fucking thing up.
 That is fucking hard fact.”

 WHY DID THIS GET AN EXTRA $70 MILLION ADDED TO THE BUDGET?: Even though it was originally estimated that the cost of completing post-production for Zack Snyder’s Justice League would be between $20 and $30 million, the final cost ended up being $70 million and that was largely to complete the 2,650 visual effects shots needed for the film and to pay all of the technicians who would make it happen.
-Because of the COVID-19 pandemic, it was originally thought that it would be difficult to impossible for production to be completed.
+Because of the COVID-19 pandemic, it was originally thought that it would be impossible for production to be completed.
 But Deborah Snyder, on the other hand, felt differently, and also saw this as a perfect opportunity to keep people employed when most of Hollywood was trying its hardest to figure out what its next move would be in keeping the film and television industry afloat.